-Canada’s population will soon surpass 37 million people.
-In fact, with growth at 1.2% per year, it is one of the fastest growing developed countries in the world.
-PIC believes there are compelling reasons why this relentless increase in numbers should be critically examined, then reduced and, ultimately, reversed until population size is consistent with Canada achieving an economically and environmentally sustainable future.
+As of 2020, Canada’s population is rapidly approaching 38 million people.
+In fact, with growth at 1.4% last year, it’s one of the fastest growing developed countries in the world.
+PIC believes there are compelling reasons why this relentless increase in numbers should be critically examined, reduced and, ultimately, reversed until population size is consistent with Canada achieving an economically and environmentally sustainable future.
 To ignore facts and the associated imperatives of mushrooming growth is to sleepwalk into a future of almost certain and dire crises.

 Non-stop growth is a fantasy

 The above is neither alarmist nor exaggerated.
 Logically, infinite growth in a finite space is impossible.
-What is more, in the case of Canada, land suitable for human habitation is far less abundant than the country’s large size would suggest.
-It is no accident that pioneers settled along Canada’s southernmost rivers.
-This was – and is – where the best farmland is found, further north being ill-suited, and in large part impossible, for farming due to poor soil and weather conditions.
+And in the case of Canada, land suitable for human habitation is far less abundant than the country’s large size would suggest.
+It’s no accident that pioneers settled along Canada’s southernmost rivers.
+This was – and is – where the best farmland is found, further north being ill-suited, and in large part impossible to farm due to poor soil and weather conditions.
 Before the advent of refrigerated trucks, fueled by plentiful energy, food had to be grown close to settled areas.
 Cities were built on southern, arable lands, and they continue to be.
 This, coupled with Canada’s harsh landscape and at times brutal, unforgiving climate, is why from early history until now, 80% of Canadians live within 160 kms of the U.S. border

 Because growth cannot continue indefinitely in a finite space or country, a continuously expanding Canadian population will eventually and inexorably face limits.
 These will first slow then halt further increases leading to decline.
 Limiting factors include renewable resources needed for the maintenance of human life, such as air, water, soil, forests, and fisheries, and the non-renewable resources on which our civilization depends.
 It is oil in particular, used to run agricultural machinery, to make fertilizers and pesticides, and to transport food from where grown to distant locations, that has allowed populations to continue to expand in such numbers.
 But globally, oil production will soon peak and then decline.